nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 1. Install NGINX Ingress Controller in your Cluster
 2. Install NGINX Cafe Demo Application in your Cluster
 3. Install NGINX Plus on the Loadbalancer Server(s)
-4. Configure NGINX Plus for MultiCluster Load Balancing
+4. Configure NGINX Plus for HTTP MultiCluster Load Balancing
 5. Install NKL NGINX Kubernetes LB Controller in your Cluster
 6. Install NKL LoadBalancer or NodePort Service manifest
 7. Test out NKL